dgl/ip.wtf/fun/README.md

 ## Licence

-Given these will be hosted on `ip.wtf` it is only appropriate these creations should be licensed under "WTFPLv2, no warranty".
-By submitting a PR you're agreeing to this, unless you change the `SPDX-License-Identifier` in your submission (`MIT` would be a suitable alternative.)
+These are under 0BSD, by submitting a PR you're agreeing to this, unless you change the `SPDX-License-Identifier` in your submission.